-effect of exposure to all gifted children together.
-This suggests that only gifted peers who are not disturbing the classroom environment have positive impact on their peers; disruptive high-ability peers at best have no impact and at worst put their peers' performance in jeopardy.
+As presented in Table 6, we find that gifted children with emotional issues have a statistically insignificant influence on their peers, despite the negative sign of the coefficient.
+When looking at the effect of the presence of gifted children without emotional difficulties, the effect is not only significantly positive, but also 25% larger than the effect of exposure to all gifted children together.
+This suggests that only gifted peers who are not disturbing the classroom environment have positive impact on their peers; disruptive high ability peers at best have no impact and at worst put their peers' performance in jeopardy.
 This finding can be made even more salient when we analyze which students in the test score distribution are affected.
-Online Appendix Figure A.9 shows, on the one hand, that gifted children with emotional issues do not affect their peers (although there are significant negative effects around the median).
-On the other hand, gifted children without disruptive tendencies positively inspire all their peers towards better performance, with the effect being slightly larger among high-achievers-as in our main analysis.
+Appendix Figure A.9 shows, on the one hand, that gifted children with emotional issues do not affect their peers (although there are significant negative effects around the median).
+On the other hand, gifted children without disruptive tendencies positively inspire all their peers towards better performance, with the effect being slightly larger among high achievers - as in our main analysis.

 In addition, we find that female students are more sensitive to the presence of disruptive gifted students than male students.
 Whereas male students are not affected by the presence of gifted peers with behavioral, emotional, or social issues, female students react strongly and negatively.
 Column 4 of Table 6 reports the interaction effects of being a female student with the exposure to an emotionally unstable gifted peer.
-Female students perform dramatically less well when they are put in the same class as an emotionally unstable gifted student (about 28 percent of a standard deviation less than male students), while male students do not react at all to the same gifted peers.
-However, both male students and female students react positively to the presence of gifted peers who do not have emotional issues, and there is no statistically significant gender difference in this respect.22
+Female students perform dramatically less well when they are put in the same class as an emotionally unstable gifted student (about 28% of a standard deviation less than male students), while male students do not react at all to the same gifted peers.
+However, both male students and female students react positively to the presence of gifted peers who do not have emotional issues, and there is no statistically significant gender difference in this respect.

 In sum, our results strongly suggest that both the quality of high-ability spillovers and the sensitivity to disruption play a role in the widening of the gender gap for students exposed to gifted peers.
 In fact, being exposed to gifted classmates is no guarantee of improved school performance.
-Instead, the way high-ability peers behave in class is a critical factor for the development of virtuous spillover effects, especially when it comes to spillovers on female students.
-Our empirical findings are consistent with both the role model interpretation and previous research on the detrimental effects of disruptive students (for example, Carrell, Hoekstra, and Kuka 2018).
+Instead, the way high ability peers behave in class is a critical factor for the development of virtuous spillover effects, especially when it comes to spillovers on female students.
+Our empirical findings are consistent with both the role-model interpretation and previous research on the detrimental effects of disruptive students (e.g., Carrell, Hoekstra, and Kuka, 2018).